hikesandbikes/hikesandbikes.github.io/_posts/2020-11-07-inception.md

 <p>Arthur - wakes up from level 2 with the kick when the van hits the water, then wakes up into reality when the timer goes off. </p>
 <p>Eames - wakes up from level 3 when the elevator crashes, then wakes up from level 2 when the van hits the water, then wakes up into reality when the timer goes off. </p>
 <p>Ariadne and Fischer - wake up from level 4/limbo my killing themselves (jumping off the porch), wake up from level 3 when the elevator crashes, then wake up from level 2 when the van hits the water, then wake up into reality when the timer goes off.
-<p>Saito and Cobb - In limbo, Cobb finds Saito, Saito kills Cobb then himself, waking up into level 3 in time for the elevator crash to wake them into level 2.
-I do not know how Cobb and Saito make it out of level 1 since they are both left drowning in the sinking van.
+<p>Saito and Cobb - In limbo, Cobb finds Saito, Saito kills Cobb then himself.
+It's not clear if they go to reality directly when the timer goes off skipping the levels.
+If they woke up in level 3, they would have missed the elevator crash to wake them into level 2.
+They would have also missed the kick from the van that is already submerged in level 1 to escape level 2.
 </p>

 <p><i>Source: Reddit</i></p>